According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 9 Science textbook.

 Soil and its formation

-Soil is the uppermost layer of Earth’s crust, formed by the continuous weathering of mountains.
-Factors causing soil formation are:- Parent material, Time, Climate, and Organisms.
+Soil is the uppermost layer of the Earth’s crust, formed by the continuous weathering of mountains.
+Factors causing soil formation are:- Parent material, Time, Climate and Organisms.

 Soil is a mixture of organic matter.
 The basic components of soil are minerals, inorganic matter, water and air.
 Various types of soil are the clay, loam, silt, sand, etc.

 The organic constituents including the dried leaves, twigs, remains of plants and animals decompose to form the upper organic layer, known as humus.
 It plays an important role in increasing the fertility of the soil.

 The addition of harmful or toxic chemicals to the soil, which renders it unproductive, is called soil pollution.
 Fertilizers, insecticides, industrial wastes, accidental oil spills, acid rain, etc., are pollutants and are the main causes of soil pollution.